The Fall (TV series)

 The Fall is a crime drama television series filmed and set in Northern Ireland.
-The series, starring Gillian Anderson as Detective Superintendent Stella Gibson, and Jamie Dornan as serial killer Paul Spector, is created and written by Allan Cubitt.
+The series, starring Gillian Anderson as Detective Superintendent Stella Gibson, and Jamie Dornan as serial killer Paul Spector, was created and written by Allan Cubitt.
 It is produced by Artists Studio, and shown on ZDFneo in Germany, RTÉ One in the Republic of Ireland, and BBC Two in the UK.

 The series premiered in the Republic of Ireland and Northern Ireland on RTÉ One on 12 May 2013, and in the United Kingdom on BBC Two on 13 May 2013 followed by ZDFneo.
 The second series began in the Republic of Ireland on 9 November and in the UK on 13 November 2014.
 The third series premiered on RTÉ One on 25 September and on BBC Two on 29 September 2016.

 Plot

 Metropolitan Police Superintendent Stella Gibson, a senior investigating officer who reviews investigations, is seconded to the Police Service of Northern Ireland (PSNI) to assess the progress of a murder investigation that has remained active for longer than 28 days.
 When it becomes apparent that a serial killer is on the loose, local detectives must work with Stella to find and capture Paul Spector, who is attacking young professional women in the city of Belfast.
 As time passes, Stella's team works tirelessly to build a case but they are met with complications inside and outside the PSNI.